 The following is a brief eight-step summary of the home-buying process in the Commonwealth of Massachusetts.
 Use the links in the following summary to obtain in-depth information about specific home-buying topics about how to buy a home in the Greater Boston area and throughout Massachusetts.

 Step 1: Assemble Your Team — Your real estate buyer agent will be the quarterback of your home-buying team.
 Not all real estate agents are the same and not all real estate agents are 100 percent loyal to homebuyers.
 You should consider an exclusive buyer agent.
 Take the time to set up an in-person meeting to interview a dedicated buyer agent.

-Your buyer agent can discuss loan programs, including first-time home buyer programs, and recommend a mortgage professional who will provide you with a free mortgage loan pre-approval letter from.
+Your buyer agent can discuss loan programs, including first-time homebuyer programs, and recommend a mortgage professional who will provide you with a free mortgage loan pre-approval letter.
 Your buyer agent also can recommend a real estate lawyer to review contracts and explain legal matters.
-Later in the process you might want a recommendation for a home inspector (see below) and an insurance agent.
+Later in the process, you might want a recommendation for a home inspector (see below) and an insurance agent.

 Besides letting you know how much of a home you can afford, the pre-approval process is a good time to ask questions about what additional documentation you will need before you will obtain a loan commitment (see below).
 In addition, you'll need a pre-approval letter in order to make an offer on a home.

 Step 3: The Home Search — Any licensed real estate agent should be able to provide you access to the multiple listing service (MLS).
 The time it takes to find a home varies for homebuyers.
 Some find a home they want to make an offer on after seeing just a few houses and others may see 10-20 homes.
 Narrowing down where you want to live and the type of home you want will make for a more efficient home search.